 Adelaide at Night

-Introduction: When to Go and Where to Stay
+Adelaide Travel Tips: When to Go, How to Get Around and Where to Stay

 A couple of lightning quick introductions to Adelaide.
 We’re a city of 1.5 million people, located on the coast at the very bottom of Australia, near the middle.
 The land that is now known as Adelaide, and most of the immediate surrounds, is Kaurna land.
 The Kaurna people were the traditional owners in the area, and have an enduring connection to the area of Adelaide and the plains that surround it.
 You’ll see many place names, such as the central square – Tarndanyangga (or Victoria Square) – that pay homage to this.